dovecot/documentation/source/admin_manual/importing_mailboxes.rst

 Importing mailboxes
 ===================

-For importing mails, dovecot has `doveadm import <https://wiki.dovecot.org/Tools/Doveadm/Import>`_ command.
+For importing mails, dovecot has the :man:`doveadm-import(1)` command.

 .. warning::